soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul2/M2EÜ2_Modellieren-CIDOCCRM_en.md

 > Approximately 5 minutes are allocated for the setup.

 ----

+##Preparation

+Open the Erlangen CRM/OWL ontology in Protégé as introduced in M2E2.

+Have your mapping table from M2E1A available.
+It contains the CIDOC CRM classes and properties that you will use in this exercise.

+---

 ### Step 1: Load Erlangen CRM and explore its structure